19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Weapon Oils.md

 ### Monster Hunter's Oil

 *10,000 Coins of Mythril*
 Choose one [Creature Type](../../Resources%20for%20GMs/Creatures/Creature%20Types/{Creature%20Types}.md).
-Any hit on that creature type deals double damage.
+A hit on that creature type deals double damage.

 ### Paralyzing Oil

-*10,000 Coins of Mythril*
+*20,000 Coins of Mythril*
 When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, they are [Paralyzed](../../Game%20Procedures/Conditions/Paralyzed.md).
 They may repeat this check at the start of their [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md).